mercuryoio/BAAS-API/caas/README.md

 | ------------- | -------------  |
 | currency | fiat currency |

+***

 ### 6 Withdraw

 #### 6.1 Estimate fee

-Estimate fee for withdraw operation.
+This method is to get estimate fee for withdraw operation.

 Request:
 `GET /withdraw/estimate-fee`